Skip to main content

 What other pests look like a ground beetle?

-Since they are often darkly colored and have a long, flat body shape, ground beetles can be easily confused with cockroaches.
+Since they are often darkly colored and have a long, flat body shape, ground beetles can be easily confused with cockroaches like the Oriental cockroach.
 But ground beetles tend to have a shinier body and aren't as flat as cockroaches.

 Where do ground beetles live?